Seagate Alternative Storage Architecture "Kinetic"

 Storage management is one of the key activities in the LHC computing infrastructure at CERN and collaborating sites in World-wide LHC Computing Grid (WLCG).
 Since volume and access speed requirements are increasing, CERN is continuously investigating new solutions to provide more scalable and performant storage services to its user community.
 The Simple Storage Service (S3) has become a de-facto standard offered by commercial and open-source cloud storage products.
 The Huawei UDS system is using inexpensive CPU-disk pairs to construct an innovative and low TCO S3 implementation, which is being tested against scientific use cases as part of the joint project with the company.

-Oracle Database Evolution
+Oracle Database Technology and Monitoring

 The aim of the project is to investigate database evolutions and its underlying layers including servers and storage components.
 It includes the early evaluation of the next releases of Oracle Database, to test the new features included with each release, and to give feedback based on our “high energy physics oriented” environment and use cases gathered from the CERN Oracle community.
 Oracle Database In-Memory is an interesting feature for some of the workloads generated by the CERN Oracle user community, and by using an Oracle Exalytics Engineered System we could get the maximum performance out of this option